Matched pairs of Lie algebras and Rota-Baxter Lie algebras: Abstract

 \section{Abstract}

 In this paper, we investigate the relationship between matched pairs of Lie algebras and Rota-Baxter Lie algebras.
-First, we show that every Rota-Baxter Lie algebra $(\frkg,B)$ of weight $-1$ gives rise to a matched pair of Lie algebras $(\frkg_+,\frkg_-,\rhd,\bhd)$, and we prove that the bicrossed product Lie algebra decomposes as $\frkg_+\bowtie\frkg_-=\frkg_1\oplus\frkg_2$.
-Moreover, we establish a Rota-Baxter Lie algebra structure on $\frkg_1$ which is isomorphic to $(\frkg,B)$ as a Rota-Baxter Lie algebra, and we endow $\frkg_2$ with a Rota-Baxter Lie algebra structure.
+First, we show that every Rota-Baxter Lie algebra $(\frkg,B)$ of weight $-1$ gives rise to a matched pair of Lie algebras $(\frkg_+,\frkg_-,\rhd,\bhd)$, and we prove that the bicrossed product of $\frkg_+$ and $\frkg_-$ decomposes as $\frkg_+\bowtie\frkg_-=\frkg_1\oplus\frkg_2$.
+Moreover, we establish a Rota-Baxter Lie algebra structure on $\frkg_1$ which is isomorphic to $(\frkg,B)$ as a Rota-Baxter Lie algebra, and we endow $\frkg_2$ with a Rota-Baxter Lie algebra structure that is Rota-Baxter homomorphic to the descendent Rota-Baxter Lie algebra $(\frkg_B,B)$.
 Then we study the connection between quadratic Rota-Baxter Lie algebras and Manin triples.
-We prove that every quadratic Rota-Baxter Lie algebra of weight $-1$ gives rise to a Manin triple, and we obtain a decomposition theorem for this Manin triple.
 Finally, we show that every Rota-Baxter group induces a matched pair of groups and investigate the internal structure of the induced matched pair of groups.

 \keywords{matched pairs of Lie algebras, Rota-Baxter Lie algebras, quadratic Rota-Baxter Lie algebras, matched pairs of groups, Rota-Baxter groups. \\ \quad 2020 \emph{Mathematics Subject Classification.} 17B38, 17B62.}